Save big (up to $1,875) on small business tools with our free membership, business.com+

 4. Analyze the data.

-A data analyst will manipulate the clean data using various statistical and logical methods.
-The goal of this step is to identify trends, outliers and variations to gain possible insight into a market, product or customer base.
+Once the data is clean, analysts use various statistical and logical methods to examine it.
+The goal at this stage is to identify trends, outliers and patterns that can provide insight into a market, product or customer base.

 5. Interpret the data.